CS-433/ml-project-2-big-burger/README.md

 Amplitude of diraqs: Flux * delta_t /Interframe positions
 PSF (Point Spread function): start with Gaussian, then use specified one

+## Reprducibility

+In order to make this project reproducible, we included a `requirements.txt` file regrouping all python libraries we used, along with their versions.
+To install them, it is recommended to do so in a virtual environment; to create one, `python3 -m venv venv_name` is a useful command.
+After activating it, type `pip install -r requirements.txt` to install the libraries.
+If this doesn't work, we also included a `Dockerfile`, which can be used to create a Docker Image to containerize the application.
+It is longer to set up but should work on all computers.

 ### Output Images: